 You will be allocated a Personal Tutor to support you in your progress through the programme.
-We expect you to make appointments to see your tutor each term.
+They will attend all tripartite progress reviews but we expect you to make appointments to see your tutor each term.
 The purpose of these meetings is to monitor your progress and to support you with pastoral, general academic issues, and progress.
-You are expected to initiate meetings with your personal tutor, with a minimum of one per term ensuring mandatory tripartite progress reviews are undertaken involving you and an employer representative (usually your workbased mentor).
+You are expected to initiate meetings with your personal tutor, with a minimum of one per term ensuring mandatory tripartite progress reviews are undertaken involving you and an employer representative (usually your work-based mentor).
 The emphasis is on you, as the learner, to lead your own learning and contact your personal tutor to arrange meetings throughout your time on the programme.
 You may wish to make additional tutorials at a mutually agreed time to help with particular areas of your development.
 Use of email is an effective way of communicating with a personal tutor and it should not be presumed that your personal tutor will be in the University every day or available to meet.